kartoza/miniSASS/docs/src/developer/3rd-party-api-access.md

 - **start_date:** Specify the date from which you want to retrieve data.
 Format: YYYY-MM-DD.

-## Step-by-Step Procedure to Generate Token and Make Request
+## Step-by-Step Procedure to Make Request Using the Access Token

 **Set Up Your Environment:** To interact with the API, you can use tools like Postman, cURL, or any programming language that supports HTTP requests.